 Visiting Lecturer in English Language

 Esther is a sociolinguist and dialectologist whose specialist area of research is linguistic variation in the West Midlands.
-She gained her first degree in English Language and German at the University of Edinburgh before going on to complete a Masters and a PhD at the University of Leeds (her thesis, entitled was completed in...
+She gained her first degree in English Language and German at the University of Edinburgh before going on to complete a Masters.
+She gained her PhD from the University of Leeds in 2007, writing on Black...

 Dr Nicolas Pillai is a research fellow specialising in jazz and visual culture.
 His first monograph, Jazz as Visual Language: Film, Television and the Dissonant Image (I. B. Tauris, 2016), rethinks the technological and institutional processes that mediate jazz onscreen.
 He has been a frequent guest speaker at the National...